'Christ and Culture' program planned at Covenant Church

-Covenant Presbyterian Church in Sharon will present "Christ & Culture" at 6 p.m. on Nov.
-6 in the church, 263 E. State St., Sharon.
+Covenant Presbyterian Church in Sharon will present “Christ & Culture” at 6 p.m.
+Nov.
+6 at the church, located at 263 E. State St., Sharon.

 The Asservo Project was founded by Sweeney in 2017 in an effort to combat human trafficking and child exploitation through coordinated collaboration with law enforcement, assistance to victims, and educational programming designed to empower the general public.